 Pro-tip: the tools below offer free versions!

 User insights tools allow you to ask questions in real-time.
 There are lots of tools on the market that can help you target the right user testers and ask them questions about their experience.
 Surveying a targeted group of users is probably the easiest way to get started with conducting online user research, but there are lots of options available.
-If you’re just getting started, you can collect responses with simple web forms like Google Forms or Typeform.
+If you’re just getting started, you can collect responses with simple web forms like Google Forms or ProProfs Survey Maker.

 However, we recommend asking questions to users while they’re experiencing your product if you want to capture their thoughts in real time.
 These types of tools usually only require copying and pasting a short amount of code onto your webpage.
 It’s a pretty simple tactic that ensures the user research experience feels embedded and native to your product.